 - 1. Center cover

 - 2. Screw

 - 3. Remove the rider seat by removing the bolts.
+Lift the rear of the rider seat and pull it backward.

-1. Rider seat
+- 1. Rider seat - 2.
+Bolt

-2. Bolt

 To install the rider seat

 1. Insert the projection on the front of the rider seat into the seat holder as shown, and then place the seat in the original position.